mlagatuz/trie-interview-question/README.md

 ## Motivation

 During a coding round, I was asked a question about the data structure "trie".
-As the interviewer was detailing the question on the whiteboard, I recognized a "trie" would be an appropriate ds to use.
+As the interviewer detailed the question on the whiteboard, I recognized a "trie" would be an appropriate ds to use.
 While I struggled with the answer during the interview, I knew I needed to attempt and complete the problem on my own.
 It's a work in progress, while I continue to study, code, and practice.

 ## Question